jaydee-io/gflags/INSTALL.md

     $ make test    (optional)
     $ make install (optional)

-In the following, only gflags-specific CMake settings available to configure the build and installation are documented.
+In the following, only jflags-specific CMake settings available to configure the build and installation are documented.
 Note that most of these variables are for advanced users and binary package maintainers only.
 They usually do not have to be modified.